openshift/enhancements/enhancements/oc/cli-manager.md

 Each component wishing to provide customers with their plugins will build and publish images via a trusted image registry and create a Plugin CR to provide an image name and the file path within that image for the binaries.
 Clients (i.e. `krew`) will read the index and download binaries from the Controller.
-The Controller is responsible building the index from CRs, for pulling the images, extracting the binaries, and serving them to clients.
+The Controller is responsible for building the index from CRs, for pulling the images, extracting the binaries, and serving them to clients.

 * `krew` and `krew` plugins are upstream projects that Kubernetes users are already familiar with
 * A `krew`-compatible custom index can provide available plugins for a cluster in disconnected environments
 * The index will be served by a Controller with its contents managed by cluster-admins via CRs
 * The binaries will also be served by the Controller that will pull images from a trusted image registry and extract the binaries
-* With `krew index add https://someother-third-party-index` we won't limit cluster-admins from adding their own index with whatever plugins they want
+* With `krew index add https://someother-third-party-index` we won't limit users from adding their own index with whatever plugins they want
 * As `krew` itself is a `kubectl` plugin, it can be invoked using either using `kubectl krew` or `oc krew`

 Existing methods of downloading binaries (i.e. the console) will not be affected by this proposal.
 For the initial implementation, supported plugins will create Plugin CRs.
 The plugins will be downloaded and installed using `krew`.